OverG0d/ArdaBerkInan_UnityGameDeveloper/README.md

  so the kids won't struggle with it.
 I made it easy for kids to understand the game by displaying everything they need to know on the home screen.

+How to play:

+Left/Right Arrow: Move left and right
+Up Arrow: Move up
+Escape: Quit Game

+Win and Lose condition:

+I did not have enough time to create a win and lose screen.
+The game restarts whether you win or lose.